Yacht Charter US Virgin Islands

 Bareboat yacht charter

 A competent sailor?
 Have the qualifications required?
 Dreaming all year of casting off and exploring the islands with just you and your friends?
 A bareboat charter is just the thing for you.
-This is cheaper than a skippered yacht charter but you also get the privacy of being in your chosen group without a stranger in your midst.
-You get to choose your own adventure and go at your own pace - not a bad thing for a holiday to recharge your batteries ahead of rejoining the rat race...
+This is cheaper than a captained yacht charter but you also get the privacy of being in your chosen group without a stranger in your midst.
+You get to choose your own adventure and go at your own pace - not a bad thing for a vacation to recharge your batteries ahead of rejoining the rat race...

 Do you need a licence to charter in USVI?